HAAClassic/TreeFormer/README.md

 # TreeFormer

-This is the official implementation of 'TreeFormer: a Semi-Supervised Transformer-based Framework for Tree Counting from a Single High Resolution Image'
+This is the code base for IEEE TRANSACTIONS ON GEOSCIENCE AND REMOTE SENSING (TGRS 2023) paper 'TreeFormer: a Semi-Supervised Transformer-based Framework for Tree Counting from a Single High Resolution Image'

 <img src="sample_imgs/overview.png">